 “Right now, Atlanta has a major opportunity to become one of the biggest tech hubs in the nation, so it’s very important for us to actively support companies like Verusen with its disruptive artificial intelligence (AI)-based technology,” said Harris.
 “As a tech hub, we’ve been compared to Silicon Valley and New York, but Atlanta really is the Silicon Valley for supply chain.
 Nurturing companies with disruptive supply chain technologies like AI, additive manufacturing and autonomous vehicles is one of the most important things we do here at the Metro Atlanta Chamber.”

 A Call for Co-Innovation

-Optimizing the supply chain at the core of what we do at Verusen, and we’re incredibly fortunate to have access to the great store of Atlanta talent in this field.
+Optimizing the supply chain at the core of what we do at Verusen with our AI and machine learning platform, and we’re incredibly fortunate to have access to the great store of Atlanta talent in this field.
 As Verusen works to provide visibility into materials inventory data in ERP and other systems using AI and predictive technologies, we look forward to working with institutions and companies that call Atlanta home to co-innovate for more agile supply chains.